tomrndom/osf-website/src/pages/projects/confirmed-projects/index.md

       class: projects-s4
       description: >-
-        StarlingX is a complete cloud infrastructure software stack for the edge used  by the Most demanding applications in industrial iot, telecom, and other use  cases.
-Based on Mature production software deployed in mission critical applications,  newly open sourced StarlingX code is the base for edge implementations in  scalable solutions that Can be productized now.
+        StarlingX is a complete cloud infrastructure software stack for the edge used  by the most demanding applications in industrial IoT, telecom, and other use  cases.
+Based on mature production software deployed in mission critical applications,  newly open sourced StarlingX code is the base for edge implementations in scalable solutions that can be productized now.
       features:
         - icon: /img/home/icon1.svg